Skip to main content

 What Is a Articles of Incorporation (Quebec)?

 Quebec Articles of Incorporation (Statuts de constitution) are the foundational legal documents required to establish a business corporation (société par actions) under the Loi sur les sociétés par actions du Québec (LSAQ, RLRQ, chapter S-31.1).
 This provincial statute, which replaced the former Loi sur les compagnies (Companies Act) in February 2011, governs all aspects of corporate creation, organization, and dissolution in Quebec.
-Unlike incorporation under the federal Canada Business Corporations Act (CBCA), a Quebec provincial incorporation operates within the civil law framework of the Code civil du Québec (CCQ), a comprehensive legal system derived from French civil law rather than British common law.
+Unlike incorporation under the federal Canada Business Corporations Act (CBCA), a Quebec provincial incorporation operates within the civil law framework of the Code civil du Québec (CCQ), a thorough legal system derived from French civil law rather than British common law.

 The articles of incorporation serve as the corporation's constitutional document, defining its identity through the corporate name (dénomination sociale), establishing its domicile through the head office address (siège social), structuring its ownership through the authorized share capital (capital-actions autorisé), and setting governance parameters through the board of directors composition and any restrictions on corporate activities.
 Under article 5 of the LSAQ, the articles must contain specific mandatory information including the corporate name, head office address, share capital description, transfer restrictions, number of directors, activity limits if any, and founder identification.